-Ear wax doesn’t need to be removed most of the time—our bodies will naturally produce and expel it.
-However, if you’re experiencing symptoms of ear wax buildup or impacted ear wax (such as earache, itching, tinnitus or a sensation of fullness in/plugging of the ear), it’s worth getting evaluated by your doctor.
+Most of the time, ear wax doesn’t need to be removed—our bodies will naturally produce and expel it.
+However, if you’re experiencing an overproduction of ear wax and have symptoms of buildup or impacted ear wax (such as earache, itching, tinnitus or a sensation of fullness in/plugging of the ear), it’s worth getting evaluated by your doctor.

 You can also try a few home treatments to remove ear wax.
-(Note: You may want to consult your doctor or hearing care provider first before going the DIY route.)
+(Note: You may want to consult your doctor or hearing care provider beforehand.)